Andrew Gradison

 Gradison began his career at the U.S. House Committee on Ways and Means and deepened his policy expertise working for U.S. Representative Jason Smith.
 He returned to Ways and Means to focus exclusively on social safety net programs, including Temporary Assistance to Needy Families, child care, the Maternal Infant Early Childhood Home Visiting program, child support enforcement, the Social Services Block Grant program and child welfare programs.
 Before joining ACF, he worked for the U.S. Senate Committee on Health, Education, Labor and Pensions focusing on policies related to child care, Head Start, child welfare and Low Income Home Energy Assistance Program.

 He is a graduate of the College of Charleston, receiving his B.S.
-Magna Cum Laude, Alpha Kapa Delta, and expects to graduate from the Antonin Scalia School of Law in May 2025.
+Magna Cum Laude, Alpha Kapa Delta, and earned his law degree from the Antonin Scalia School of Law, Cum Laude.